glrodasz/zendify/README.md

 ## Roadmap
 * Integrate with Auth0
-* Refactor folders structure into client, server, common.
-* Write the server in ES2015 and transpiler it
 * Write JSDocs
 * Order alphabetical the propTypes of the components
 * Write tests